mkmik/Smart.c/README.md

 IoT platform with C/C++ interface
 =================================

-Smart.js is a technology independent, open source platform for connecting devices and bringing them online.
+Smart.с is a technology independent, open source platform for connecting devices and bringing them online.
 It provides full software stack - from device to the cloud.

-Smart.js is ideal for manufacturing automation, building sensor networks that report telemetry data, allow remote device control and real-time alerting, data analytics and reporting.
+Smart.с is ideal for manufacturing automation, building sensor networks that report telemetry data, allow remote device control and real-time alerting, data analytics and reporting.

-Smart.js makes it possible to create private automation cloud in minutes.
+Smart.с makes it possible to create private automation cloud in minutes.

 # License